DocPolarBERT: A Pre-trained Model for Document Understanding with Relative Polar Coordinate Encoding of Layout Structures: Neural Architecture

-In practice, we have documents that have been processed using an optical character recognition (OCR) model.
+In practice, inputs are documents that have been processed using an optical character recognition (OCR) model.
 The output of the OCR model is a sequence of tokens $\vx = (\evx_1\dots\evx_n)$ and a sequence of bounding boxes $\vb = (\evb_1\dots\evb_n)$, where $\evb_i$ contains information about the position and size of the box containing the $i$-th token.
-There may be several tokens in the same box, i.e.\ if the $i$-th and $(i+1)$-th tokens are in the same box.
-Note that even though tokens appear in the 2 dimensional structure of the document, the linearization provided by the OCR can give crucial information for downstream tasks, and is therefore preserved in practice.
+Several tokens may share the same bounding box information, i.e.\ the $i$-th and $(i+1)$-th tokens can be in the same box.
+Note that even though tokens appear in the two-dimensional structure of the document, the linearization provided by the OCR can give crucial information for downstream tasks, and is therefore preserved in practice.

 Tokens are embedded as follows:

 where $\texttt{E}_{\text{voc}}(\cdot)$ is a standard token embedding table, $\texttt{E}_{\text{1D-pos}}(\cdot)$ and $\texttt{E}_{\text{2D-pos}}(\cdot)$ are learned (absolute) positional embedding tables.
 Following \citet{xu_layoutlm_2020}, 1D positional embeddings are similar to the ones of \textsc{BERT} \cite{devlin_bert_2019}, whereas 2D positional embeddings are the sum of four learned embeddings representing discretized absolute position of the bounding box of the token.